Fred-MalloryBains/Graph_CW/report.md

 ## results:

 These are the results of the FF algorithm (computing an arbitrary augmenting path, computing the minimum capacity of the path and updating the network).
+Also ignore the flow incorrect titles, this is an issue.

 ### Step 1